easytarget/SBCEye/docs/INSTALL.md

 # If using GPIO pin monitoring the eye user needs to be in the `gpio` group:
 admin@sbc:~$ sudo usermod -a -G gpio eye
+; for Ubuntu/Debian this may fail, see note on gpio group creation and rules below.

 # If using a I2C screen or BME280 sensor the eye user needs to be in the `i2c` group:
 admin@sbc:~$ sudo usermod -a -G i2c eye